l-aldarondo/School_District_Analysis/README.md

 * How is the district summary affected?

-  * At the district level there was no major impact on the overall results when we removed the 9th grade scores from Thomas High School.
+  * At the district level there was no major impact on the overall results when we replaced the 9th grade scores from Thomas High School.
 When we compared Fig 1.1 and Fig 1.2, the overall passing percentage only changed by 0.1%.
 This could be because the grades for the ninth grade represent a small portion compared to the rest of the population in the district.

 ![Challenge_Distict_Summary](./Images/challenge_district_summary.png)